tayyabsayyad/unix-mkdocs/courses/unixquickstart/module2/general_commands.md

 ```

 As you can see, above, id has given us by default all id user belongs to, you can also specify the user name also using -u or group using -g

 ### pwd

-pwd command is used to find out which directory curently you are in.
+pwd command is used to find out which directory curently you are in

 ```
 dbit@Tayyabali:~$ pwd